AvPelli/realtime_ids/README.md

-# Algemeen
+# General

-De modellen worden steeds opgezet door de cse-cic-ids2018 dataset te gebruiken, deze csv files staan er niet bij doordat ze te groot zijn om op github up te loaden.
+The models are trained by using the cse-cic-ids2018 dataset, these csv files are not included in this repository because of their size (Gigabytes).

-De python files die deze csv bestanden gebruiken zijn:
+These csv files are used in the following python files:

 * ML_modellen.py
 * storm_cluster/multilang/resources/spoutPython.py
 * storm_cluster/multilang/resources/boltPython.py

-In deze files zal men de paden naar deze csv files moeten aanpassen.
+In these files the paths to the csv files have to be adjusted based on their location.

 # 1. machine learning

-De python file "ML_modellen" bevat alle code voor de verschillende modellen op te stellen.
-De dependencies hiervoor zijn opgelijst in requirements.txt
+The python file "ML_modellen" contains all code for the various machine learning models.
+The dependencies are listed in requirements.txt

 # 2. realtime cluster

 ## Dependencies

-Voor de cluster is volgende software nodig:
+The cluster uses the following software:

 | Dependency | version  |
 | ------- | --- |